Ferr0x/Ferr0x/README.md

-hi, i'm a computer science student at the university of parma. i'm a cybersecurity enthusiast and ctf player for the team @havce
+hi, i'm a computer science student at the university of parma. i'm a cybersecurity enthusiast and ctf player for the team havce